 Any employee is entitled to annual leave of 20 days, based on a 5-day-week.
 This means that an employee can claim an annual leave of four weeks in a calendar year.
 However, most employers grant a longer annual leave, depending on the industrial sector between 25 days and 30 days.

 Maternity / Paternity Leave

 Female employees are entitled to paid maternity leave, which is the time period 6 weeks before and 8 weeks after giving birth.
 After the birth of a child, both – male and female – employees are entitled to a maximum of three years’ parental leave per child.
 During this period, the employer is not obliged to make any payments to the employee.
 Employees, however, have a statutory right to work part-time (between 15 and 30 hours per week) during parental leave unless urgent business reasons prevent such part-time work.
 After expiry of the parental leave, the employee returns to their previous position.

-After four weeks of employment, the employee is entitled to continued payment by the employer in case of sickness for a duration of six continuous weeks pursuant to the German Act on continued remuneration (EFZG).
+After four weeks of employment, the employee is entitled to continued payment by the employer in case of sickness for a duration of six weeks.
 The regular payment, which the employee would have earned without sick leave, needs to be paid by the employer.
-If an employee is sick for several times during a calendar year, he/she might be entitled for continued payment several times even beyond an overall duration of six weeks.
+Generally, the statutory sickness allowances are paid in the amount of 70 % of the regular remuneration for a period of 78 weeks.